maclong9/web-ui/README.md

 - [🚧: Using WebUI with Hummingbird](./)
 - [🚧: Scaling a Hummingbird Application with Cloudflare](./)

+## Development

+### Versioning

+Version bumps are triggered automatically via commit messages, work on a feature or fix and then push the change with one of the following conventional commit message prefixes:

+- `feat!:`: denotes a major version, usually used when breaking changes are introduced.
+- `feat:`: minor version increment, use for new features.
+- `fix:`: patch version increment, use for bug fixes.

 ## Inspirations & Sources

 - [Apple Developer](https://developer.apple.com/videos/play/wwdc2021/10253/)